techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (307)
 number of items to select from.

-a.
-MenuBar
+A. MenuBar

-b.
-Menu
+B. Menu

-c.
-MenuItem
+C. MenuItem

-d.
-PopUp
+D. PopUp

-Answer: B
+ANSWER: B
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: